praveen5142/enquiry-service/Readme.md

 		EX: While writing business logic for enquiry aggregate we can just create PORTS/INTERFACES for DAO and SERVICE layers and can implement later once done.
 	* Better Unit Testing.

+### Best Practices:
+	1)	Create Folder for each aggregate with its name instead of aggregate , valueobjects , entities named folders.
+	EX: Better folder structure:
+       com.dev.domain.User
+       com.dev.domain.Apartment
+	Benefits: Traversing is faster as business logic will revolve around aggregates.
+There are consistence boundaries around the entities in aggregates soo it makes sense to put together in one folder.
+If you need to move some aggregates to another microservices refracturing will be easier as we need to move one folder all together.